In the know: North Norfolk

 - English Heritage: A timber structure at Holme-next-the-Sea, Norfolk

-- Norfolk Museums: Holme Timber Circle
+- Norfolk Museums: Seahenge

 - Norfolk Museums: Lynn Museum (its current location)